simonepri/sudoku-solver/readme.md

 The parallel algorithm is implemented by parallelizing the recursive guesses of each empty cell using the [fork/join][ref:fork-join] model.

-The pseudo-code that follows highlight its core parts.
+The pseudo-code that follows highlights its core parts.

 ```python
 def par_sol_counter(board, move):